Get a quote

 But remember: the seller could be the neighborhood grump, so it’s important to take everything with a grain of salt.
 Get a feel for the place yourself by checking Facebook and NextDoor for neighborhood-specific groups.
 Follow along for a few days to see what residents are like.

-20. Do you know of any problem neighbors or local nuisances?
+19. Do you know of any problems with neighbors or local nuisances?

 Keep in mind that unpleasant or unsafe behavior can be more than a minor irritation – it can put you and your neighbors at risk.
 But smaller nuisances are also handy to know about, Steelman points out.
 “It might get really loud one weekend in September during a festival.”
 Forewarned, as they say, is forearmed.